Public and private resource trade-offs for a quantum channel: The private dynamic capacity formula

 \section{The private dynamic capacity formula}

 The private dynamic capacity formula is a particular formula that is relevant in the computation of the private dynamic capacity region.
-If this formula is additive for a particular channel, then the computation of the region is a tractable convex optimization program~\cite{BV04}.
+If this formula is additive for a particular channel, then the computation of the region simplifies, in the sense that it requires an optimization over a single use of the channel, rather than with an infinite number of them~\cite{BV04}.
 The reasoning for this is similar to our discussion in Section~6 of Ref.~\cite{WH10}, appealing to ideas from Pareto-optimal trade-off analysis (see Chapter~4\ of Ref.~\cite{BV04}).
 Thus, we keep the discussion to a minimum here and instead refer the reader to Section~6 of Ref.~\cite{WH10} for further explanations.

 \begin{definition} [Private Dynamic Capacity Formula]The private dynamic capacity formula of a quantum channel $\mathcal{N}$ is as follows:

 where $\lambda,\mu\geq0$. \end{definition}

 \begin{definition} The regularized private dynamic capacity formula is as follows: